 ENTFACT-430: Lecanium Scales | Download PDF

-by Lee Townsend, Extension Specialist
+by By Jonathan L. Larson, Extension Entomologist and Lee Townsend, Extension Specialist Emeritus

 University of Kentucky College of Agriculture

+Horticultural oils kill by suffocation or after penetrating over-wintering stages of the insect.
+Consequently, they may not be effective where several layers of scale coverings have accumulated.
 Insecticidal soaps are long chain fatty acids that kill susceptible insects through direct contact.
 Like horticultural oils, they require thorough coverage.
 Soaps leave no residue so repeated applications may be needed for some pests.
 These products may burn the foliage of sensitive plants, such as Japanese maple, so check the label for information about the plant species that you intend to treat.